A while ago, I noted this based on my experience with a narcissistic boss:

 While the damage sociopaths can wreak is part of popular culture, narcissists can be just as psychologically abusive, and, as Cohen notes, in some ways worse, as you willingly participate in your own degradation (by lying).

-This explains to an interesting observation–all of these leaks about Il Trumpe’s instability aren’t coming from ‘covert Democrats’ or Obama holdovers, they’re coming from Trump’s own appointees.
+This leads to an interesting observation–all of these leaks about Il Trumpe’s instability aren’t coming from ‘covert Democrats’ or Obama holdovers, they’re coming from Trump’s own appointees.
 If you’re wondering why they would do this, well:

 When you work in such an environment, you have the desperate need to tell the truth to maintain your own humanity.
 To survive emotionally in such an environment requires you tell someone the truth.
 If doing so harms the person who is making you miserable, that’s another benefit.